moved that Bill , be read the second time and referred to a committee.

 Mr. Speaker, it is my honour to rise again today to address Bill .
 This bill, when printed, is nearly an inch thick.
 It is a monster bill for around here.
 It is a timely bill, as well.
 I am looking forward to delving into it.
 I have not had the opportunity to read through it in great detail to this point, but I want to speak to it.

 This is a top-of-mind issue for many Canadians.
 One of the things I want to point out right off the top is that when someone is online and a virtual persona, if they think they are getting a free product, they are actually the product.
 That is the thing to remember and many folks do not seem to realize that.
 That is something I have not seen in this bill, which is important.
-I think it is missing from this bill, although this bill may not been seeking to address that specifically.
+I think it is missing from this bill, although this bill may not be seeking to address that specifically.

 There could be some sort of public awareness campaign, much the same as we have done with cigarettes.
 In the past, the public was trained that if someone smoked cigarettes, they would get cancer.
 We could do this for online profiles and show the dangers and what is going on out there.